-Swimming is wonderful rehabilitation exercise (for some dogs) when performed correctly.
-You may allow controlled swimming after week 4.
+Weeks 4-6: Swimming is wonderful rehabilitation exercise when performed correctly.
+You may allow controlled swimming after week 2.
 Controlled swimming requires that your pet not jump or leap into the water; walking into the water until it is deep enough to swim is required.
 Throwing balls to fetch often results in sudden jumping and lunging, which can cause serious problems in the healing phase.
 Do not over extend your pet; start with short excursions (5 minutes) and increase duration and frequency gradually.
+Do not exceed once daily swimming until week 6.